rjspencer/phase_0_unit_1/week_2/2_Intermediate_HTML_CSS/my_reflection.md

 Yes.
 One trade doesn't build a house.
 Specialization of files makes them more efficient and allows developers/designers to specialize.

 * Do you like the new HTML5 elements, such as `<header>`, `footer`, and `nav`?
 Why or why not?
 I thought I knew HTML.
 This blew my mind.
 If I could make one change to HTML, this was it.
 Its not about less code, its about making it easier to read.
-The slight reduction in letters likely makes a negligible difference in speed.
+The slight reduction in letters likely makes a negligible difference in speed, but a profound difference in readability.

 * Why is reset.css necessary?